-The on-site storm water management has been designed to attenuate the 5-year and 100-year post-development flow rates to the pre-development flow rate as shown in the stormwater calculations included in Appendix G and summarized below.
+The on-site storm water management has been designed to attenuate the 5-year and 100-year post-development flow rates to the pre-development 5-year flow rate as shown in the stormwater calculations included in Appendix G and summarized below.

-CONTROLLED ROOF DRAINS (DRAINAGE AREAS WS-04 THROUGH WS-17)
+CONTROLLED ROOF DRAINS (DRAINAGE AREAS WS-09 THROUGH WS-21)

-The roof will be used to provide stormwater storage through the use of controlled roof drains, Watts Adjustable Accutrol roof drains.
+Drainage areas WS-09 through WS-21 will be used to provide stormwater storage through the use of controlled roof drains (Watts Adjustable Accutrol roof drains).
+With the exception of the penthouse, the storage will be provided under raised terraces using pedestals.
 The controlled roof drains, including the controlled flow rates, the max ponding depth and the storage volume are summarized below.
+The associated calculations are included in Appendix G.

-Table 9: Roof Drain Controlled Flows and Storage
+Table 9: Controlled Roof Drain Flows and Storage